Predicting the intensity of partially observed data from a revisited kriging for point processes: Revisited kriging for point processes

-Note that because the optimal mesh depends on the inverse of the gradient of the local intensity, it decreases for clustered point patterns.
+Note that because the optimal mesh depends on the inverse of squared $L_2$-norm of the gradient of the local intensity, it decreases for clustered point patterns.
 Conversely, it increases for regular point patterns.

+In practice the optimal mesh can be approximated by estimating the gradient of the intensity over a fine grid (see \ref{app:simuls}).

 When predicting the local intensity, the smaller the mesh, the better.
 Computation time is the only limit.